List of Tohoku Initiatives

 Ishinomaki Lab

-Public space and community center seeking to revive the community by creating things and reviving crafts. (日本語 only)
+Public space and community center that is seeking to revive Ishinomaki by creating furniture and objects and reviving local crafts. (日本語 only)

 Based in: Ishinomaki